SHALL NOT INHERIT THE KINGDOM

 When we pray “Thy kingdom come,” we are praying for the Lord Jesus to come with His saints and set up the Kingdom of God, the will of God, on the earth.
 The power of the nations shall all be smashed to pieces, for Christ and His saints shall rule with the rod of iron.

 The rod of iron is being formed in the victorious saints today.
-Each time they through Christ conquer the forces that attempt to hinder them from seeking the Kingdom of God and His righteousness, iron is formed in their personality.
+Each time they (through Christ) conquer the forces that attempt to hinder them from seeking the Kingdom of God and His righteousness, iron is formed in their personality.
 Christ and they shall enforce the will of God in the earth for a thousand years, which I refer to in my writings as the “Kingdom Age.”
+Notice the following:

-To the one who is victorious and does my will to the end, I will give authority over the nations—that one ‘will rule them with an iron scepter and will dash them to pieces like pottery’—just as I have received authority from my Father.
-I will also give that one the morning star.
-Whoever has ears, let them hear what the Spirit says to the churches.
+To him who overcomes and does my will to the end, I will give authority over the nations—He will rule them with an iron scepter; he will dash them to pieces like pottery—just as I have received authority from my Father.
+I will also give him the morning star.
+He who has an ear, let him hear what the Spirit says to the churches.
 (Revelation 2:26-29)

-Now we get an inkling why Paul in Galatians and Ephesians informs us that if we do not overcome the evil in our flesh we shall not inherit the Kingdom of God.
+Now we get an inkling of why Paul in Galatians and Ephesians informs us that if we do not overcome the evil in our flesh, we shall not inherit the Kingdom of God.
 Satan can never enter the Kingdom of God.
 Evil spirits can never enter the Kingdom of God.
-Neither can we inherit the Kingdom unless we through Christ overcome the evil in our own nature.
+Neither can we inherit the Kingdom unless we (through Christ) overcome the evil in our own nature.

 Why the term “inherit”?
 Because we inherit the Kingdom of God from God Himself when He sees that we, through our steadfast obedience to Christ in the matter of renouncing evil, are worthy of the Kingdom.

 All this is evidence that God’s judgment is right, and as a result you will be counted worthy of the kingdom of God, for which you are suffering.
 (II Thessalonians 1:5)